-If the UK leaves the EU without a withdrawal agreement the Government has stated that the UK will continue to allow the free flow of data from the UK to the EEA after 29 March 2019.
+If the UK leaves the EU without a withdrawal agreement the Government has stated that the UK will continue to allow the free flow of data from the UK to the EEA.
 However, the position for transfers of personal data from the EEA to the UK has not been made clear.

 We want you to plan appropriately for data protection risks, as it can affect your regulated business.
 However, the Information Commissioner’s Office (ICO) is the regulator for data protection issues in the UK.
-See the ICO's data protection and Brexit webpages.
-You should also consider taking legal advice where appropriate if you believe that you might be affected.
+Read the ICO's information on data protection and Brexit.
+You should also consider taking legal advice if you believe that you might be affected.

 How customers may be affected

-We expect you to contact consumers if they are affected by Brexit.
+We expect you to contact your customers who are affected by Brexit.
 We have made this clear in information we published for consumers on how Brexit might affect them.

-You are required to pay attention to your clients’ information needs and communicate with them in a way which is clear, fair and not misleading (FCA principles (Principle 7) and our Handbook rules).
+Firms regulated by us must pay attention to their customers’ information needs and communicate with them in a way which is clear, fair and not misleading (FCA principles (Principle 7) and our Handbook rules).

-You should be able to demonstrate you have considered how Brexit, and your plans in relation to Brexit, may affect your clients, keeping in mind that different categories of client might be impacted in different ways, as is set out in our guidance in PRIN 1.2.
-You should contact each group of consumers that is impacted by Brexit to explain clearly how they are or will be affected.
-Your communications should be timely, taking into consideration how long your consumers may need to make any decisions.
+You should be able to show you have considered how Brexit, and your plans in relation to Brexit, may affect your customers.
+You should keep in mind that different categories of customers might be affected in different ways, as is set out in our guidance in PRIN 1.2.
+You should contact each group of customers affected by Brexit to explain clearly how they are or will be affected.

-As well as providing information directly to consumers, you should consider what information is made available for consumers to access, for example on your website.
-You should also make sure you can address customer queries accurately, fairly, clearly and promptly.
-This includes preparing for the possibility that you may start to receive a significant increase in consumer queries.
+As well as offering information directly to your customers, you should consider what information is made available more widely, such as on your website.
+This also includes preparing for the possibility that you may start to receive a significant increase in consumer queries.

-- Work out and implement the changes you might have to make to your business.
+- Work out and plan for implementation of the changes you might have to make to your business.

 - Continue to consider the implications of a range of possible scenarios including the potential absence of any implementation period.